Is a Compounding Pharmacy Right for Me?

 First off, there are two types of compounding.
 Traditional compounding involves preparing a medication in order to meet exact specifications of the prescriber so the resulting product can be dispensed directly to the consumer.
 Pharmaceutical compounding is either performed or supervised by a licensed pharmacist through a state Board of pharmacy.
 On the contrary, manufacturing is simply mass production of medicine approved by the Food and Drug Administration, or FDA.
 Afterwards, these medicines are sold to healthcare practitioners, pharmacies or others authorized under federal and state laws as resellers.

 Do Compound Pharmacists Have Specific Training?

 Understand, asking this question is like asking do five-star chefs know how to cook steak?
 Compounding is central to the pharmacy practice.
 In pharmacy school, pharmacists are taught how to compound medications properly.
 In addition, many states will test pharmacist’s knowledge of compounding and other skills before issuing a license to practice.

 However, any pharmacist who practices in the 7,500 or so pharmacies specializing in compounding services have generally received advanced compound training after graduating from pharmacy school.

 Even so, currently no states require specific training and there are no nationally recognized specialties that exist for pharmaceutical compounding.
 However, IPS compounding pharmacists are a bit different.

 They are skilled, knowledgeable and able to answer any questions you may have regarding your medication.
-Plus, we have earned PCAB (Pharmacy Compounding Accreditation Board) accreditation.
-This seal is only offered to pharmacies who demonstrate they go above and beyond in regards to patient care and safety.

 How Do I Know if I Need a Compounding Pharmacy?